bgiesing/brandongiesing.com/content/money/tips/perk.md

     lot of the times it will play 5-15 times and each one is usually 11 points.
 - Perk.tv/Viggle.tv
   - Choose Low Quality mode under the menu (click your avatar)

-### [EngageMe.TV][engageme]

-Just like InstaGC, you can do any of the EngageMe.TV offers under the Adscend Media Offer Wall. (otherwise known as AdWall) Go to Perk's site and find Adscend Media under Complete Offers

-The Flash powered ones like App Trailers are more resource intensive but do get you more ads so try to run them if possible.
-If you can't, the HTML5 ones like How-To and Gaming work also.

 ### Search